Retention is the single most important thing for growth – Alex Schultz – Growth and Internationalization, Facebook.

 Not many retailers know the monetary value of their customers.
 I know it sounds off, trying to place a figure value on each of your customers, but knowing this approximate figure could help you easily decide where to concentrate your business efforts.

-Take for example, if your best customers comes around your store on Thursdays, whatever happens, you would want to make your store sparkle on that day, you would also want to make sure your staff are looking the sharpest.
+For example, if your best customers come around your store on Thursdays, whatever happens, you would want to make your store sparkle on that day, you would also want to make sure your staff is looking the sharpest.

-That’s bad enough, it gets worse, when businesses expend the same cost to the same customers more than once because of high churn rate. (“Churn” is a term for when customers discover a new product/service, but they don’t stick with it.)
+That’s bad enough, it gets worse when businesses expend the same cost to the same customers more than once because of the high churn rate. (“Churn” is a term for when customers try a new product/service, but they don’t stick with it.)

 How to Retain New Customers: The 2 e’s of Customer Retention